josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![In the Navigator dialog box, in the pane under Display Options, the check box for flight_delays_summary is selected.
 In the pane, the table of flight delays summary information displays.](media/pbi-desktop-select-table-navigator.png 'Navigator dialog box')

-13. It will take several minutes for the data to load into the Power BI Desktop client.

 ### Task 3: Create Power BI report

 1. Once the data finishes loading, you will see the fields appear on the far side of the Power BI Desktop client window.